 On the other hand, Canon EF series lenses were designed to be used with both full-frame camera bodies and crop sensor models.
 I’d recommend sticking with EF lenses for astrophotography in general, from a quality perspective.

 I enjoy Canon’s L-series lenses, which is why several years ago I began purchasing used l-series lenses to cover every possible photography situation.
 Third-party full-frame lenses with the EF mount design such as the Rokinon 135mm F/2.0 ED UMC I mentioned earlier are compatible with DSLR clip filters like this.

 Clip-in filters like the Astronomik 12nm Ha (and similar clip filters) are compatible with Canon EF lenses.

 Stick to full-frame lenses such as the Canon EF line up and the many third party lenses that mount to Canon cameras from Rokinon, Samyang, Sigma, etc. One way to tell if your lens is a suitable design for Canon clip-in DSLR filters is the small red indicator at the base of the lens.

 Does my camera need to be modified for astrophotography?

-Absolutely not.
-The same benefits of an H-alpha filter can be realized with a stock DSLR.
-However, the amount of red light your camera will be able to record will be drastically reduced.
+No. The same benefits of an H-alpha filter can be realized with a stock DSLR.
+However, the amount of red light your camera will be able to record will be reduced.